 - Making you feel guilty; e.g. making comments about how you aren’t spending enough time with them or doing things that they want you to do even when you have said no.

-🍎 Isolating you from others; e.g. Not wanting you to spend time with your family or friends, not allowing you to connect with others through social media, texting etc
+- Isolating you from others; e.g. not wanting you to spend time with your family or friends, not allowing you to connect with others through social media, texting etc.

-- Being controlling, obsessive and possessive; e.g. They are always asking what you are doing, who you are talking to, checking your phone, saying when you can do things, becoming jealous, their love for you is extreme, thinking that they own you etc.
+- Being controlling, obsessive and possessive; e.g. they are always asking what you are doing, who you are talking to, checking your phone, saying when you can do things, becoming jealous, their love for you is extreme, thinking that they own you etc.

-🥥 They guilt trip you; e.g. “you’re never around when I need you”, “I can’t believe you’re going out without me again.”
+- They guilt trip you; e.g. “you’re never around when I need you.”, “I can’t believe you’re going out without me again.”

-🍒 Paranoia – e.g. they show they don’t trust you, “I don’t believe that you are not cheating on me.”, they put restrictions on you to try and push their paranoia away, and they blame you for not helping them feel at ease.
+- Paranoia; e.g. they show they don’t trust you, “I don’t believe that you are not cheating on me.”, they put restrictions on you to try and push their paranoia away, and they blame you for not helping them feel at ease.

-However, before going through with a break up or parting ways, it may be worthwhile going to couple’s counseling/therapy to go through challenges.
-It all depends on what red flag that you are trying to work through.
-This is because some red flags are a definite reason to break up such as cheating.
+It can feel like it’s better to still be in the relationship when it isn’t healthy or not good for you rather than being alone but it isn’t.
+However, before going through a break up or parting ways, it may be worthwhile going to therapy together to get to the bottom of why they are acting the way they are.
+It depends on what you are trying to work through as some red flags are a definite reason to break up straight away.
 However, others may just need some talking through with a third party.

 Overall, relationships are different at various ages but one thing that is the same is that every relationship needs care and communication.
 Without these, the relationship can fall apart.
-Don’t feel afraid of knowing when to leave a relationship where it is, and don’t feel guilty for doing what’s right for you.
+Don’t feel afraid of knowing when to leave a relationship where is is, and don’t feel guilty for doing what’s right for you.